wzod/4n6k_volatility_installer/README.md

 4n6k_volatility_installer.sh
 ============================

-Install Volatility for Linux Automatically
+Install Volatility for Linux automatically.

 What Is It?
 -----------